 - Use professional inventory management software

-Sage Tip: If you’re not using inventory management software, your second best option is to create a master excel sheet consisting of name, description, image link, quantity, cost price, selling price, maximum discount, colour (if you have variants), etc.
+If you’re not using inventory management software, your second best option is to create a master excel sheet consisting of name, description, image link, quantity, cost price, selling price, maximum discount, color (if you have variants), etc.

 4 Advanced Rules to Follow When Starting an Online Thrift Store

 Be polite and respond to all comments.
 Go live on Instagram at least twice a week.
 Ask what’s bothering them, what products they need.

 Then figure out a way to solve their problem in the most effective way possible (for you and them).
 Request them to upload a story when they get their product.

 Ask for feedback, make them feel comfortable and well served.
 Instagram is all about communicating and making others feel happy.

 Sage Tip: Post their photo (with your product) on your Instagram page (only if they don’t have a problem with it).
 Usually, people love it when companies do this as it makes them feel super special.